 We sought out a location for our first Pop-Up shop.
 We found a church which was being used for only one hour per week in one of the most deprived areas of our town.
 After over two years of lobbying we eventually were allowed use on one day per week.
 Thankfully we received (and still receive) enormous support from the church community.

 Almost every town or village has an under-utilized community building.
 The Church of England, for example, recognise that one of their biggest assets are their buildings.
 Sadly, due to a decline in church attendance and therefore revenue, these are being sold off simply to raise funds.

 Once we had secured the location we went around all the local supermarkets, independents and put out a call for food.

 Eventually we secured regular supplies of bread from a local bakery.
 It’s a fact that most bakeries over-produce daily as the loss risk is minimal when they consider potential profit versus production costs.
 The unsold bread is thrown away.

-When you start your pop-up the first port of call is the local baker.
+When you join us and start your own BASIC Community pop-up the first port of call is the local baker.

 With the supermarkets only one (the last we called) came on board.
 Morrison’s were the company who supported us and we were disappointed that others did not even consider helping.

 We decided to have our Pop-Up on a Tuesday so we arranged to collect the excess bread and food on a Monday evening for overnight storage.

 Wonderful volunteers committed their time and talents (I’ve never visited a church where there wasn’t a brilliant cake-maker) and we were set.

 Simple tables were laid out with the food carefully placed.
 A separate table with tea, coffee and the above-mentioned cake was laid out with a FREE (or donate as you feel) poster.